Filtered instanton Floer homology and the homology cobordism group: Introduction

-for any $s \in [-\infty, 0]$, where its error is at most $10^{-50}$. \end{thm} It is an open problem whether there exists a 3-manifold whose $\SU(2)$-Chern-Simons functional has an irrational critical value.
+It is an open problem whether there exists a 3-manifold whose $\SU(2)$-Chern-Simons functional has an irrational critical value.
 Note that the decimal in \Cref{approx} has no repetition.
 Therefore, we have the following conjecture.

 \begin{conj} The value $r_s(S^3_{1/2}(5_2^\ast))$ is an irrational number. \end{conj}